FuseServiceWorksByExample/Home-Loan-Reference-Architecture/README.md

 Fuse Service Works Home Loan Reference Architecture for Beta
 ============================================================

-This Reference Architecture will demonstrate a Fuse Service Works Application and highlight the Switchyard Application
-with Rules, Business Process and Camel Routes as well as Design Time Governance and Run Time Governance.
+This Reference Architecture will demonstrate a Fuse Service Works Application and highlight the Switchyard Application with Rules, Business Process and Camel Routes as well as Design Time Governance and Run Time Governance.
+A intake service receives message through JMS or SOAP then depending on whether they are a customer or not will automatically or manually evaluate a home loan application for approval or denial.

 The repository consist of the following folders.
-Videos and more detail install/deploy/run instructions will be
-added but feel free to use as is.
+Videos and more detail install/deploy/run instructions will be added but feel free to use as is.

 DataVirtualization - Project for the Virtual Database for MySQL and Salesforce to define current customers.